libp2p/docs/content/reference/glossary.md

 TODO: define swarm in libp2p context

+### Topology

+In a peer-to-peer context, usually refers to the shape or structure of the [overlay network](#overlay) formed by peers as they communicate with each other.

 ### Transport

 In libp2p, `transport` refers to the technology that lets us move bits from one machine to another.
 This may be a TCP network provided by the operating system, a websocket connection in a browser, or anything else capable of implementing the [transport interface](https://github.com/libp2p/interface-transport).